-The vision of the Educational Outreach Program (EOP) at the Marcus Autism Center is to bridge contemporary research in the neuroscience of social emotional engagement with practical applications in the classroom.
+The vision of the Educational Outreach Program (EOP) at Marcus Autism Center is to bridge contemporary research in the neuroscience of social emotional engagement with practical applications in the classroom.
 Our focus is on creating a positive learning climate where social emotional learning competencies are embedded within a universal design for learning framework.

 We educate and inspire entire school communities by building sustainable change within community-based educational systems.

 Training is provided to district and school personnel so that sustainable leadership and coaching teams are developed.
 These teams will ultimately deliver trainings and serve as mentors for school-based personnel and families.